-What is business modeling, and how is it used in the corporate world?
+What is financial modeling, and how is it used in the corporate world?
 For those who work in finance, this question is more crucial than ever.
 Banks and companies have come to understand the value of business modeling.
 However, it’s still a thinly understood concept.

 In general, it’s a process of analyzing past financial and accounting data of a company, considering various business parameters or metrics, and preparing a forecast of the company’s future performance.
 In this article, we’ll discuss some of the key business modeling trends in 2024.

-What is Business Modeling?
+What is Financial Modeling?

 Business modeling is mainly an Excel spreadsheet that forecasts the future financial condition of a business.
 The forecast, which calls for the creation of a revenue statement, balance sheet, cash flow statement, and corresponding schedules (also known as a three-statement model), is frequently based on the company's historical record as well as future predictions.
 It generally considers the key financial activities and carefully uses the data to effectively predict the future financial performance of the company.